Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Case study

 \subsection{PV and Load Forecast}

-The MG model uses day-ahead PV and load forecasts with 15 minute time resolution as inputs.
-The k-Nearest Neighbor (kNN) algorithm is used for the load forecast.
+The MG model uses day-ahead PV and gross load forecasts with 15 minute time resolution as inputs.
+The k-Nearest Neighbor (kNN) algorithm is used for the gross load forecast.
 The training data comprises of $15$-min resolution historical load observations from November $1$, $2018$ to November $20$, $2019$.
-For every MPC horizon, load observations for the previous $24$ h (feature vector) are compared with the training sample and $k\!=\!29$ nearest neighbors are identified by the kNN algorithm.
-Finally, the load forecast is calculated by averaging the load of the selected neighbors at every time-step of the forecast horizon~\cite{Zhang2016}.
+For every MPC horizon, gross load observations for the previous $24$~h (feature vector) are compared with the training sample and $k\!=\!29$ nearest neighbors are identified by the kNN algorithm.
+Finally, the gross load forecast is calculated by averaging the gross load of the selected neighbors at every time-step of the forecast horizon~\cite{Zhang2016}.
+The root mean square error (RMSE), mean absolute error (MAE), and mean bias error (MBE) for the gross load forecast for the entire year are $22.4$~kW, $17.3$~kW, and $-1.2$~kW respectively.

-The PV generation forecast for the upcoming $24$ h utilizes the kNN (with $k\!=\!30$) algorithm as well.
-The feature vector is formed by three data sets: numerical weather prediction (NWP) model forecasts for the upcoming $24$ h, the average of the preceding $1$, $2$, $3$, and $4 $ h PV power generation, and the current time of the day.
+The PV generation forecast for the upcoming $24$~h utilizes the kNN (with $k\!=\!30$) algorithm as well.
+The feature vector is formed by three data sets: numerical weather prediction (NWP) model forecasts for the upcoming $24$~h, the average of the preceding $1$, $2$, $3$, and $4 $~h PV power generation, and the current time of the day.
 The NWP forecast utilized was the High-Resolution Rapid Refresh (HRRR) model developed by NOAA~\cite{HRRRpaper}.
 The PV power generation dataset was obtained by running simulations for the PV plant in the Solar Advisor Model (SAM) using the irradiance observation data obtained from the NSRDB database as an input.
 The training sample for PV power generation forecast includes NWP forecast and irradiance observations between January $1$, 2019 to December $31$, 2019.
+The RMSE, MAE and MBE for the PV forecast for the entire year are $20.3$~kW, $9.1$~kW, and $-0.8$~kW respectively.